Franz Joseph I: Revolutions of 1848

 During the Revolutions of 1848, the Austrian Chancellor Prince Klemens von Metternich resigned (March–April 1848).
-The young archduke, who (it was widely expected) would soon succeed his uncle on the throne, was appointed Governor of Bohemia on 6 April 1848, but never took up the post.
+The young archduke was widely expected to soon succeed his uncle on the throne.
+While he was appointed Governor of Bohemia on 6 April 1848, he never took up the post.
 Sent instead to the front in Italy, he joined Field Marshal Radetzky on campaign on 29 April, receiving his baptism of fire on 5 May at Santa Lucia.

 By all accounts, he handled his first military experience calmly and with dignity.
-Around the same time, the imperial family was fleeing revolutionary Vienna for the calmer setting of Innsbruck, in Tyrol.
+Around the same time, the imperial family fled revolutionary Vienna for the calmer setting of Innsbruck, in Tyrol.
 Called back from Italy, the archduke joined the rest of his family at Innsbruck by mid-June.
-It was here that Franz Joseph first met his cousin and eventual future bride, Elisabeth, then a girl of 10, but apparently the meeting made little impression.
+It was here that Franz Joseph first met his cousin and future bride, Elisabeth, then a girl of 10, but apparently this meeting made little impression.

 Following Austria's victory over the Italians at Custoza in late July 1848, the court felt it safe to return to Vienna, and Franz Joseph travelled with them.
 But within a few weeks, Vienna again appeared unsafe, and in September, the court left once more, this time for Olmütz in Moravia.
 By now, Alfred I, Prince of Windisch-Grätz, an influential military commander in Bohemia, was determined to see the young archduke soon put on the throne.
 It was thought that a new ruler would not be bound by the oaths to respect constitutional government to which Ferdinand had been forced to agree, and that it was necessary to find a young, energetic emperor to replace the kindly but mentally unfit Ferdinand.

-By the abdication of his uncle Ferdinand and the renunciation of his father (the mild-mannered Franz Karl), Franz Joseph succeeded as Emperor of Austria at Olmütz on 2 December 1848.
-At this time, he first became known by his second as well as his first Christian name.
+By the abdication of his uncle Ferdinand and the renunciation of his mild-mannered father, Franz Karl, Franz Joseph succeeded as Emperor of Austria at Olmütz on 2 December 1848.
+This was the first time at which he became known by his first and second given names together.
 The name "Franz Joseph" was chosen to bring back memories of the new Emperor's great-granduncle, Emperor Joseph II (Holy Roman Emperor from 1765 to 1790), remembered as a modernising reformer.

-Under the guidance of the new prime minister, Prince Felix of Schwarzenberg, the new emperor at first pursued a cautious course, granting a constitution in March 1849.
-At the same time, a military campaign was necessary against the Hungarians, who had rebelled against Habsburg central authority in the name of their ancient constitution.
-Franz Joseph was also almost immediately faced with a renewal of the fighting in Italy, with King Charles Albert of Sardinia taking advantage of setbacks in Hungary to resume the war in March 1849.
+Under the guidance of the new prime minister, Prince Felix of Schwarzenberg, the new emperor initially pursued a cautious course, granting a constitution in March 1849.
+At the same time, a military campaign was deemed necessary against the Hungarians, who had rebelled against Habsburg central authority in the name of their ancient constitution.
+Franz Joseph also almost immediately faced a renewal of the fighting in Italy, with King Charles Albert of Sardinia taking advantage of setbacks in Hungary to resume the war in March 1849.

 The Battle of Győr on 28 June 1849.
 Franz Joseph enters Győr leading the Austrian troops.

 However, the military tide began to turn swiftly in favor of Franz Joseph and the Austrian whitecoats.
 Almost immediately, Charles Albert was decisively beaten by Radetzky at Novara and forced to sue for peace, as well as to renounce his throne.